sysown/proxysql/doc/mirroring.md

 As expected, the modified query was executed on both hostgroups

-# rewrite mirror query only
+### rewrite mirror query only

 In this example we will rewrite only the mirrored query.
 This is very useful if we want, for example, try to understand the performance of a rewritten query, or if a new index can improve performance.
 In this specific example we will compare the performance of the same queries with and without the use of indexes.
-We will also send the queries to different hostgroups.
+We will also send the queries to same hostgroups.

 The follow creates a rule (`rule_id=5`) that:
 * matches `FROM sbtest1 `